 1 can (1.5 cups) organic full-fat coconut milk

-1 cup unsweetened nondairy milk (I used cashew milk)
+1 cup unsweetened nondairy milk (I like to use my Almond Cow to make homemade plant-based milk)

 2 Tbsp almond butter (omit for nut-free)